Zeolitic imidazolate framework: History and the first ZIF

+Glassy structure

-In line with common expectation, the structure of melt-quenched ZIF glasses maintained certain short-range order, for example the chemical configuration and coordinative bonding, after melting, but lost long-range order completely.
-In a microscopic view, the linkages between metal nodes and organic ligands (i.e. Zn-N linkages) partially break at high temperature and the resultant undercoordinated zinc ions have the potential to link with other neighboring organic ligands for exchange.
+The structure of melt-quenched ZIF glasses maintains a certain amount of short-range order, although the chemical configuration and coordination environments, after melting, lose long-range order completely.
+From a microscopic view, the linkages between metal nodes and organic ligands (e.g., Zn-N linkages) partially break at high temperature and the resulting undercoordinated metal ions have the potential to link with other neighboring organic ligands for exchange.

-One revolutionary discovery regarding the structure of ZIF glass was made by Rasmus et al. Before this research was published, the short-range structural order at the scale of the Zn-ligand units had remained unknown given the limitations of the analytical techniques available.
-The short-range structural disorder of the tetrahedral ligand environment around zinc nodes in the ZIF glass was detected for the first time by performing zinc-67 nuclear magnetic resonance.
-This finding clearly shows that the ZIF glass is very different from the existing glass types, overturns the traditional scientific belief that the glass structure has short-range order and long-range disorder, and provides a new perspective for understanding the essence of glass.
+One notable discovery regarding the structure of ZIF glass was made by Rasmus et al. Before this research was published, the short-range structural order at the scale of the cation-ligand units remained unknown given the limitations of the analytical techniques available.
+The short-range structural disorder of the tetrahedral ligand environment around metal nodes in the ZIF glass was detected for the first time by performing zinc-67 nuclear magnetic resonance.
+This finding clearly showed that ZIF glasses are structurally very different from the other known glass types, overturning the traditional view that a glass structure has short-range order and long-range disorder, providing a broader view of what qualifies as a glass.